Kit Products

 You cannot Assemble From or Assemble To warehouses with types FBA, WFS, NewEgg, and Interim.

-Send Kits to FBA
+Send Kits to FBA and WFS

 • Enable Validate Inventory for FBA and WFS Shipments